How does RouteNote Compare to other music distribution services?

 On RouteNote you're able to have unlimited artists.

-Compar that to DistroKid which only allows you up to five artists (at the time this blog is written) so not even remotely the same thing.
+Compare that to DistroKid which only allows you up to five artists (at the time this blog is written) so not even remotely the same thing.

-does routenote charge a fair amount to get music online?
+does RouteNote charge a fair amount to get music online?

 This makes sense because depending on your budget and goals, you may want to pack a little bit more power behind your releases.